-- 1. Go to the Configure > My Proxy > Subscription > Scanning tab.
+1. Go to the Configure > My Proxy > Subscription > Scanning tab.
 Notice the IP address and port of Filtering Service.
-This is the information that you entered when you installed Web Security. - 2.
-Review the Communication Timeout setting.
+This is the information that you entered when you installed TRITON AP-WEB.

+- Review the Communication Timeout setting.
 This is the time, in milliseconds, that Content Gateway waits on communication with Policy Server or Filtering Service before timing out and triggering the Action for Communication Errors setting. - The default timeout value is 5000 ms (5 seconds).
 If you change the value, you must restart Content Gateway. - 3.
 In the Action for Communication Errors section, select to permit or block traffic if a communication timeout condition occurs.
 When a timeout occurs, Content Gateway applies the setting and regularly polls the services to detect their return to service. - 4.
-Beginning with 7.8.3, use the Scanning Data Files Update section to configure a delay for the download of the security scanning data files used by Content Gateway analysis.
+Use the Scanning Data Files Update section to configure a delay for the download of the security scanning data files used by Content Gateway analysis.
 Select a Delay time from the drop-down provided.